Definition - What does Embryologist mean?

 - Assisted hatching of embryos

-- Embryo biopsy procedure for preimplantation genetic screening (PGS)
+- Embryo biopsy and cell processing procedures for preimplantation genetic testing (PGT)

 - Monitoring embryo development

-Embryologists are scientists, not physicians, and cannot diagnose conditions or prescribe medication.
+Embryologists are scientists, not physicians, and cannot perform medical procedures on a patient, diagnose conditions or prescribe medication.